 There are a lot of fundraising websites out there.
 In the time it took me to type that previous sentence, a new one probably just launched.
 With so much to choose from, it can be hard to tell where to start.

 We’ve looked at some donation platforms in the past, specifically as part of our recommendations for nonprofits looking to keep that steady drumbeat of on-site contributions.
 And we’re still big fans of those platforms — but for fundraising websites, we wanted to look at those instances where you have a specific niche to fill.
 In many cases, these complement a more robust CRM strategy.

 What type of fundraising website do I need?

-We get this question a lot at Whole Whale, and it depends on what you need from your fundraising website — you wouldn’t hire a major gifts officer to be your volunteer coordinator.
+We get this question a lot at Whole Whale, and it depends on what you need from your online fundraising tools — you wouldn’t hire a major gifts officer to be your volunteer coordinator.
 Consider your digital tools for the specific “job description” they need to fill.
 Are you looking for a new donation platform to handle all incoming donations made via your website?
 (If you are, check this out.)
 Or do you need something for a seasonal campaign?
 Are you launching a new project that needs specific funding, or do you not even need money at this point so much as you need stuff?

 Once you’ve determined the specific use for your fundraising website or tool, then you can get to the fun part: a competitive analysis.